alitoufighi/postchi/postchi/README.md

 https://stackoverflow.com/questions/41843266/microsoft-windows-python-3-6-pycrypto-installation-error
 https://stackoverflow.com/questions/24804829/no-module-named-winrandom-when-using-pycrypto/24822876#24822876

-> if using Python 3.'7', the 'async' word is now reserved!
+> if using Python 3.'7', the `async` word is now reserved!
 So for the tweepy package, you need to change to source code:
 https://github.com/tweepy/tweepy/issues/1017
 https://github.com/tweepy/tweepy/pull/1042 (see the file changes and change accordingly)
 This will be fixed in the next version of tweepy, but currently, we need to do this manually!
   open <virtual-env-package-dir>\tweepy\streaming.py
-  repalce all 'async' words in the file with 'is_async' for example, just to avoid using the reserved word, as there would be errors!
+  repalce all `async` words in the file with `is_async` for example, just to avoid using the reserved word, as there would be errors!

 > create .env file with the following info (for the time being):
   DB_USERNAME=